LucasBorboleta/pijersi/pijersi-en-short-format.md

 ## Capturing rules

-Knowing that a "unit" refers to a cube or a stack, only the "rock/paper/scissors" units capture each other, and regardless of their heights (example: a cube can capture a stack).
-"Wise" units never capture and are never captured.
+Knowing that a "unit" refers to a cube or a stack, only the units in role "rock/paper/scissors" capture each other, and regardless of their heights (example: a cube can capture a stack).
+Units in role "wise"  never capture and are never captured.

 The role "rock/paper/scissors/wise" of a stack is determined by the cube at its top.
 The top of a stack is never captured alone: the entire stack is captured.

 A unit captures an opposing unit by moving if it respects the following order of roles: "rock" captures "scissors"; "scissors" captures "paper"; "paper" captures "rock".

-A "wise" cube can be captured if it is at the bottom of a "rock/paper/scissors" stack.
+A "wise" cube can be captured if it is at the bottom of a stack in role "rock/paper/scissors" .

 Any captured unit is permanently removed from the board.

+The rules for moving a stack and its top allow two captures in a turn.

 [![Creative Commons License](./pictures/CC-BY-NC-SA.png)](http://creativecommons.org/licenses/by-nc-sa/4.0/) Copyright (C) 2022  [lucas.borboleta@free.fr](mailto:lucas.borboleta@free.fr) ; license Creative Commons BY-NC-SA